oracle/node-oracledb/doc/api.md

 See [Connection Pool Pinging](#connpoolpinging) for more discussion.

 This property was added in node-oracledb 1.12.
-It was disabled when using Oracle Client 12.2+ until node-oracledb 3.0.
+It was disabled when using Oracle Client 12.2 (and later) until node-oracledb 3.0.

 ##### Example